Sirupsen/sirupsen.github.io/_posts/2018-02-02-peak-complexity.md

 avoids creating a Complexity Everest.
 A big mountain is tough to climb.
 It gets exponentially harder the closer you get to the top as oxygen levels decrease, wind increases, temperature drops, and willpower depletes.
-That's why you want to structure your project into many hills instead of mountains: day-time hikes with picnic baskets.
+That's why you want to structure your project into hills that deliver value every step of the way: day-time hikes with picnic baskets.
 Sometimes, the inevitable mountain appears--and that's okay, but be realistic about what it means to the project.

 ![](/static/images/peak-complexity-smaller.png)